-I listened to Getting to Yes by William Ury who is probably the most recognized negotiations expert few months ago.
+A few months ago I listened to Getting to Yes by William Ury who is probably the most recognized negotiation expert.

 If you never heard about William Ury, short TED talk might be the best way to get to know about his impressive career: